River Crane Hounslow Beavers

 Post to the south Baber Bridge

-by the water main from Kempton Park at the corner of Cardington Square, where
+This is crossed by the water main from Kempton Park at the corner of Cardington Square, where is disappears underground.

 The Beaver.
 Closed.
 Estate pub.

 Beavers Farm.
 This stood near the area where Salisbury Road meet the lane and stood in a triangular site with field all around.

 Beavers Lane estate

 Built from the early 1950s partly on the site of a large sand and gravel extraction facility.